 - 1. Prior to the first Request for Payment, the Grantee must ensure that any Subrecipient Agreements and/or third-party contracts have been successfully reviewed by RIA.
 In some cases, RIA may also require a review of the construction contract's schedule of values. - 2.
-The Grantee must submit a Request for Payment form for eligible expenses and documentation as follows: - a.
-One of the officials listed in Block 3 on the Approved Signatures for Payments and Checks form will certify, to the best of his/her knowledge, information and belief that the work on the project for which payment is requested has been in accordance with the terms and conditions of the Grant Agreement. - b.
-Invoices or other documentation (including change orders to the contract), that RIA may reasonably require to document the incurred expenses, must be submitted with the Request for Payment form.
-Such invoices must be certified as valid expenses by an official representative of the Grantee who is knowledgeable about the work that has been completed. - 3.
 Requests for payment may be submitted on an advance or reimbursable basis.
 Requests will only be considered if there is an approved invoice for eligible work or services completed that is due and payable.

-Reimbursement requests must be accompanied by a copy of the check written to the contractor for the RIA-eligible work. - 4.
+- 3. The Grantee must submit a Request for Payment form for eligible expenses and documentation as follows: - a.
+One of the officials listed in Block 3 on the Approved Signatures for Payments and Checks form will certify, to the best of his/her knowledge, information and belief that the work on the project for which payment is requested has been in accordance with the terms and conditions of the Grant Agreement. - b.
+Documentation of the incurred expenses must be submitted with the Request for Payment form. - i.
+For construction expenses, include contractor pay application and progress estimate.
+If stored materials are included on the pay application, include invoices for those. - For planning services, include the invoice from the consultant. ii.
+The invoice should be based on the completion of milestones or progress of work as approved in the contract. - iii.
+In order to certify them as valid expenses, invoices or contractor pay applications must be signed by an official representative of the Grantee who is knowledgeable about the work that has been completed. - If the payment is a reimbursement, include a copy of the check(s) iv. written to the contractor or consultant. - Include any change orders that have not been previously v. submitted. - The dates of service or application period designated on the vi. supporting documentation must be within the contract period.
+If necessary, submit a change order or contract amendment extending the contract period. - 4.
 Payment requests must be approved by RIA in accordance with the approved scope of work and budget.
 Checks or deposits are issued from the State Treasurer's Office and will be mailed to the Grantee or directly deposited into the Grantee's designated bank account.
-The Grantee may receive notification from RIA after the payment is made, but it is the Grantee's responsibility to monitor for receipt of the payment in order to ensure timely disbursement of the funds. - 5.
-RIA may make, and the Grantee shall accept, full or partial disbursements for actual, eligible expenses up to the total grant amount as provided in the Grant Agreement.

-6. RIA may issue payments jointly to the Grantee and a vendor supplying goods or services on the project, if deemed appropriate.
+The Grantee may receive notification from RIA after the payment is made, but it is the Grantee's responsibility to monitor for receipt of the payment in order to ensure timely disbursement of the funds.
+Grantees can get more information about electronic payments they have received here: applications.sc.gov/STOVendorInguiry/Vendor/Search. - 5.
+RIA may make, and the Grantee shall accept, full or partial disbursements for actual, eligible expenses up to the total grant amount as provided in the Grant Agreement. - 6.
+RIA may issue payments jointly to the Grantee and a vendor supplying goods or services on the project, if deemed appropriate.

-E. Grant Expenditures
+E. GRANT EXPENDITURES